GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/exposing-public-and-private-endpoints/en.md

 We can benefit from this and make the API faster via standard [HTTP Caching](https://gatographql.com/guides/use/adding-http-caching/), caching the GraphQL response on the client-side or intermediate stages between the client and the server (such as a CDN).

-This is accomplished through the [**Cache Control**](https://gatographql.com/extensions/cache-control/) extension, which (with configuration provided via Cache Control Lists) automatically calculates and outputs the response's `max-age` value based on the fields and directives present in the query.
+This is accomplished through the [**Cache Control**](https://gatographql.com/extensions/cache-control/) extension, which automatically calculates and outputs the response's `max-age` value based on the fields and directives present in the query.

 </div>